pvtl-pre/tap-made-simple/docs/one-step.md

 ./scripts/deploy-all.sh
 ```

-The output of the `deploy-all.sh` script will either prompt for manual DNS record creation for the view, iterate and each run cluster or auto configure it for you.
+The output of the `deploy-all.sh` script will either prompt for manual DNS record creation for the View, Iterate and each Run Cluster or auto configure it for you.

 ## Manual DNS Record Creation